-As of August 11th, there are presently 3 homes for sale in the Carmel Meadows neighborhood.
-The most expensive home is listed for $4.395 million with panoramic Ocean views, 3 bedrooms, 3.5 bathrooms and 3,350 SqFt of living space.
-The least expensive home is listed for $990,000 for a single story ranch style home with 3 bedrooms, 2 bathrooms and 1,950 SqFt of living space.
+Currently on the market, homes in the desirable neighborhood of Carmel Meadows range from $2.295 million for a 2,900 SqFt home on a 11,700 SqFt lot, to $1,795,000 for a 2,824 SqFt home on a 9,600 SqFt lot.
 Click here to preview all Carmel homes for sale in the Carmel Meadows neighborhood.
 For all available Carmel real estate, click here.
 Homes in Carmel Meadows possess stunning views of Point Lobos, many featuring floor to ceiling windows to showcase the spectacular postcard vistas.

 In 2013, the most expensive home sold was a 3,518 SqFt home on a 7,200 SqFt lot, which sold for $4.5 million.
 The least expensive home sold in 2013 was a 1,635 SqFt home on a 8,900 SqFt lot, which sold for $928,000.